jim60105/simple-poll-system/README.md

 #### Step 2: Update database_id

 > [!NOTE]
-> This is actually only used in locally debugging since we used the Git provider to deploy our code.
+> This step is actually only used in locally debugging, since we used the Git provider to deploy our code.

 Fill the `database_id` property in `wrangler.toml` with the id you got in the previous step.

-> [!IMPORTANT]
-> `binding` must be `SimplePollSystem` for our code to work.

 ```toml
 [[d1_databases]]